eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

    of the reference means references to different lifetimes are considered different types.
-This means you can't leak references by storing them in a data structure or variable that is out of the lexical scope where the reference is defined because the lifetimes don't match.
+This means you can't leak references by storing them in a data structure or variable that is out of the lexical scope where the reference is defined because the lifetimes don't match (usually however there are subtyping rules between lifetimes, to make things more convenient).
 3. Finally, for references to be sound they must implement the law of exclusivity.